 Savvy finance departments know there are plenty of vulnerabilities that come with manual invoice matching and processing.
-From lost invoices to late payments and less-than-stellar payables visibility, manual invoice matching can put any finance department in jeopardy.
+From lost invoices to late payments and less-than-stellar payables visibility, manual three way invoice matching can put any finance department in jeopardy.

 Traditionally, an accountant in the accounts receivable department would have to gather all the relevant paper documents in a transaction in order to satisfy their matching procedures.
 Over time, documents can get lost or stolen, or figures can be miscommunicated and lead to costly mistakes that can delay business processes.